Frequently Asked Questions

 Shrink wrapping saves space within the warehouse and distribution process as one pallet of shrink film is the equivalent to 15 pallets of cardboard.
 Shrink wrapping is also considered to be more environmentally friendly as less packaging is used and what is used is 100% recyclable.

-What is the differences between display and transit packaging?
+What is the difference between display and transit packaging?

 Within the general field of shrink wrapping we typically distinguish between two main areas.